 After cleaning, allow sufficient time for damp areas to dry.
 If in case the car interior smells stale, try sprinkling some baking soda on the carpet and cloth seats.
 Leave overnight and vacuum the next day.

 As an option, you can put some activated charcoal or baking soda in a secure container with tiny openings.
 Place it under the driver or passenger seat, changing the content every 60 days.

 Should You Go to a Car Detailer for Interior Cleaning?

 It depends on your primary concern – time or money.
 If you cannot spare extra time to clean the car interior, then let professional detailers do the cleaning.
 On the other hand, getting your car interior detailed does cost some money.
 In this case, you can clean the car yourself.
 Do remember that you may have to buy some equipment and tools.

 As far as car enthusiasts and professionals are concerned, cars should be detailed 2 to 3 times each year.
 A ceramic coat may reduce the frequency.
 Inside the car, though, the accumulation rate of grimes and microbes should be the same – which means more frequent cleaning.

 Remember that car detailers can do the job much more thoroughly.
 For the best value for both time and money, do consider companies that can provide home service.
-In Vaughan, for example, contact Car Detailing CA to learn more about their mobile services.
+In north york and Toronto, for example, contact Car Detailing to learn more about their mobile services.